kfilimon/java-boot-camp/docs/01-primer/08-docker.md

 The docker file depends on the JAR file to be generated before it runs.
 Docker can be used to first build the executable JAR and then creates the image.

 For docker to be able to build the application it now needs the source code and any other artefacts required to run `./gradlew build`.
-We can copy all files, but that's considered as bad practice as ideally docker build a clean image and should not reuse anything else but the source files from our local filesystem.  **Docker should be able to build the image by simply checking out the source from the repository and the execute `docker build`**.
+We can copy all files, but that's considered as bad practice as ideally docker build a clean image and should not reuse anything else but the source files from our local filesystem.  **Docker should be able to build the image by simply checking out the source from the repository and then execute `docker build`**.

 We have two options to selectively copy the files required by the `./gradlew build` to successfully run.